 4. Nick Butterworth is another English author whose stories we read with great appreciation.
 His stories, such as The Secret Path , star Percy the Park Keeper, a sweet-natured gardener who makes friends with all the animals in the park.
 The largest collection of Percy’s adventures, Percy the Park Keeper: A Classic Treasury, is out of print but can often be found in used condition quite cheaply.

 5. To return to the anecdote I began with, my children all love Robert McCloskey‘s stories and illustrations.
 We also appreciate that not only does he draw illustrations for his simplest picture book, Blueberries for Sal, but he also includes fun illustrations in his chapter books like Homer Price.

 At age 4 to 5, starting preschool, children still love picture books, so most of my choices are in this category.
-But I also include some chapter books with few pictures to introduce children to the idea of simply listening to a story without visual stimulation.
+But I also include some chapter books with fewer pictures to introduce children to the idea of simply listening to a story without constant visual stimulation.

 Little Gold Star: A Spanish American Cinderella Tale is a lovely retelling of the Cinderella story with a Catholic flavor!
 Instead of a fairy godmother, the author has the Blessed Virgin come to Cinderella’s aid.
 I appreciated how in the end, the evil stepsisters actually repent of their evil ways and live happily ever after too.

 King of the Shattered Glass is a lovely allegory about a little servant girl who keeps breaking the King’s precious glass.
 Despite her fear of punishment, she takes the broken glass to the King, who always forgives her.
 In the end, she discovers her “mistakes” have been made into a spectacular Stained Glass window!
 This one really resonated with my kids.